JakeGWater/vpifg.com/source/framework/aces/pipeline.rst

    Internally the BMPCC knows how to convert between the sensor and file.
    In this example there is no working space.

 #.
-Use a BMPCC and output an HDMI signal to a nearby monitor.
+Record using a BMPCC and output an HDMI signal to a nearby monitor.

    In this example there are two devices, and one encoding. the BMPCC it is a capture device, and the monitor is a display device.